 When you hear the word “fraud,” you might think about large-scale financial scams like a Ponzi scheme.
-But one of the most common types of fraud in Collin County and throughout Texas involves health care providers.
+But one of the most common types of fraud in Collin County and throughout Texas involves health care providers (read more from Asbestos lung cancer lawyers Norris Injury Lawyers).
 Every year the federal government pays out millions of dollars in false and fraudulent billing claims submitted through Medicare and Medicaid.

 This is not a small-time con: A Texas Senate investigation in 2012 revealed that over a two-year period, the state “spent $424 million on medically unnecessary orthodontic braces for Medicaid recipients alone.”
 And that was just a drop in the bucket: Overall, the Texas inspector general’s office “identified more than $6 billion” in Medicaid fraud dating back to 2004.

 Justice Department Cracking Down on Medicare & Medicaid Overbilling

 First, let us define what we mean by fraud in this context.
 Medicaid and Medicare are federal programs that help people pay for their health care.
 Medicare offers insurance coverage for people who are 65 and older.
 Medicaid provides benefits for low-income individuals regardless of age.

 Individual health care providers in Collin County and throughout Texas sign contracts to treat Medicare and Medicaid patients.
 They are required to follow strict billing procedures established by the government.
 But in many cases, providers try to game the system.
 This can take the form of double billing–charging both Medicaid and the patient’s private insurer for the same service–or even billing for services that were never provided.